apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 ![]( /images/tutorial/2.0/cube_build_performance/08.png)

-The time in the first three stree steps (Flat Table) has been improved by half  :)
+The time in the first three stree steps (Flat Table) has been improved by half.

 Other columnar formats can be tested: